-Lately I’ve realised that making my own soap at home is one of my favorite hobbies, along with creating my own skin creams and painting.
-Now that I’ve optimised the recipe making it less dangerous, I’m more and more excited about create new soaps.
+Lately, I’ve realized that making my own soap at home is one of my favorite hobbies, along with creating my own skin creams and painting.
+Now that I’ve optimized the recipe making it less dangerous, I’m more and more excited about creating new soaps.
 Today I will share my latest recipe to create your own homemade soap with a completely natural scrub effect.
 Let’s prepare a scrubby homemade soap with coffee!

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.

 If you want to start producing soap at home I recommend you read my previous post (click here) where I listed all the things you must know (but that no one says) before you start.
 I will never repeat it enough: making soap is fun but you have to do it with awareness.
 Soap is the result of a chemical reaction that involves the use of a highly corrosive and dangerous substance: caustic soda.
 I recommend you read the post and if you are still convinced come back here for the recipe 🙂